-Anyway, eventually I gained a ton of weight, and I realized that I probably shouldn’t be drinking either Pepsi or Coke, so I started to look for different options.
+Anyway, eventually I gained a ton of weight and became a little more health conscious, and I realized that I probably shouldn’t be drinking either Pepsi or Coke, so I started to look for different options.

 The first I found was a Krisda drink that I loved!
 It used stevia as its sweetener.
 But they stopped supplying our store with their pop, and as far as I can tell they don’t make it anymore.

 After that, I tried the Zevia’s Cola and Black Cherry, and they didn’t even compare to regular pop.
 In fact, they were disgusting.

 So, I went back to the Coke and then eventually got on to the dreaded artificial sweetener kick with Fresca.
 I drank that stuff for years.
 But it started to hurt my stomach.

 I didn’t realize it was the Fresca hurting my stomach at first, but my husband convinced me to stop drinking stuff with artificial sweeteners for a while and the pain went away within about a week.
 When I started up again, the pain came back instantly.
 I started to read up on the negative effects of artificial sweetener, and I knew I had to quit that too.